For Prospective Students

 See Dance Spaces.

 Beginning level classes such as Beginning Ballet and Beginning Modern are capped at 25; intermediate and advanced levels usually range from eight to 18.
 Open level classes such as Hip-hop or Flamenco range between 25 and 30 depending on the studio space.
-Ensembles and Outreach are by audition or invitation and can range from four to 15 depending on the choreographer’s intention.
+Ensembles and the School Performance Project are by audition or invitation and can range from four to 15 depending on the choreographer’s intention.

 Ballet, modern, and African classes have live musicians; Flamenco and Classical Indian classes have recorded music but usually have a class or two with live music; Jazz and the social forms use recorded music.